-The delivery of RSE is monitored by Jacqui Hyde through:
+The delivery of RSE is monitored by the Personal Development Lead through:

 - a) Ensuring that RSE occurs in the school's curriculum according to the schemes of work for Science and PSHE. - b) Monitoring the use of teaching and learning styles; - c) Monitoring the use of teaching materials; - d) Evaluating the effectiveness of the schools programme.